There’s this idea that superfoods are somehow much better than any other food group and should be consumed at all costs.

 - Potassium, selenium, magnesium, iodine, and zinc

-Eating mussels give you 3 main benefits for your thyroid:
+Eating mussels gives you 3 main benefits for your thyroid:

 Protein is one of the most powerful modulators of your appetite and because thyroid patients tend to struggle with weight gain, managing appetite is very important.